Where To Find The Best Street Food In Tenerife

 Head to Puerto de la Cruz in Tenerife on Midsummer's Eve for the Fiestas de San Juan.
 This festival is held in late June and is one not to be missed.
 There are all sorts of celebrations to take part in.
 The beaches come to life with live music and dancing, and if you are up for it, you can take part in the tradition of taking a late-night swim in the sea.

 Bathing in the water at midnight has a legend of guaranteeing love, fertility and good health, so don't miss out!
 The Fiestas de San Juan can be very fun and there is lots of partying, so come try the Tenerife food and wine and see how the locals celebrate.

 The Best Tenerife Food Guide

 You are in for a treat if you get the pleasure to visit Tenerife.
-You should follow this expert advice and travel tips for eating well in the Canary Islands Province of Santa Cruz de Tenerife.
-There are delicious dishes for breakfast, lunch or dinner, and you can choose whether you want to eat a small meal while exploring the city or sit down for a four course meal with table service at one of the top restaurants.
-As Tenerife is the largest city in the seven Canary Islands you will have quite a few dining options for when it comes time to eat, from pizza to traditional European dishes like gofio.
+There are delicious dishes for breakfast, lunch or dinner, and you can choose whether you want to eat a small meal while exploring or sit down for a four course meal with table service at one of the top restaurants.
+As Tenerife is the largest island in the seven Canary Islands you will have quite a few dining options when it comes time to eat, from pizza to traditional European dishes like gofio.